What is Keyman Insurance?

 Keyman Insurance taxation is a complicated topic for which there isn't a one size fits all rule.
 The information contained within this guide will generally be correct for most businesses, however, if there is any doubt, you should always check with your local tax office or accountant.

-HMRC's view of Keyman Insurance
+What is HMRC's view of Keyman Insurance?

 How HMRC taxes Keyman Insurance is far from straightforward, with the main principles behind their policy being based upon a set of 1944 guidelines laid out by the then Chancellor of the Exchequer Sir John Anderson.
 In reply to a question raised in the House of Commons, Sir John stated: